our history

 5:30 PM to 7:00 PM

-Constitution Review ~ Last Wednesday of every Month @ 5PM Virtual ONLY
+Constitution Review / Workshops ~ Last Wednesday of every Month @ 5PM Virtual ONLY

 The Herring Pond Wampanoag Tribe is a non-partisan organization and does not endorse candidates running for public office.